 As much as you want to check on your meal, keep the lid closed.
 You’ll cut down on additional heat loss that happens in the cold.

 Clean Up Fast

-Frozen fat is much harder to clean off your grill.
-You can keep a bowl of warm cloths just inside the house for easy clean up.
+Frozen food debris can be much harder to clean off the grill.
+Keep a bowl of warm cloths handy for easy clean up.